Hey there, beautiful.

 I’ll protect you…you will be safe with me.
 I will show you what it means to be taken care of.

 Remember those words?
 Remember how, after giving into the constant praise and flattery, the “intimacy” was so great?
-How your partner told you that you had the best body, the best love-making skills, and how they couldn’t get enough of you?
+How the narcissist told you that you had the best body, the best love-making skills, and how they couldn’t get enough of you?

 You were the classiest, most charming person they’d ever met.
 The two of you were soul mates, right?